PacoReinaCampo/MPSoC-DV/quality/ada/book/chapters/chapter9.md

-# Tasks and Synchronization
+# TASKS AND SYNCHRONIZATION
-## Task Units and Task Objects
+## TASK UNITS AND TASK OBJECTS
-## Task Execution - Task Activation
+## TASK EXECUTION - TASK ACTIVATION
-## Task Dependence - Termination of Tasks
+## TASK DEPENDENCE - TERMINATION OF TASKS
-## Protected Units and Protected Objects
+## PROTECTED UNITS AND PROTECTED OBJECTS
-## Intertask Communication
+## INTERTASK COMMUNICATION
 ### Protected Subprograms and Protected Actions
 ### Entries and Accept Statements
 ### Entry Calls
 ### Requeue Statements
-## Delay Statements, Duration, and Time
+## DELAY STATEMENTS, DURATION, AND TIME
 ### Formatting, Time Zones, and other operations for Time
-## Select Statements
+## SELECT STATEMENTS
 ### Selective Accept
 ### Timed Entry Calls
 ### Conditional Entry Calls
 ### Asynchronous Transfer of Control
-## Abort of a Task - Abort of a Sequence of Statements
+## ABORT OF A TASK - ABORT OF A SEQUENCE OF STATEMENTS
-## Task and Entry Attributes
+## TASK AND ENTRY ATTRIBUTES
-## Shared Variables
+## SHARED VARIABLES
-## Example of Tasking and Synchronization
+## EXAMPLE OF TASKING AND SYNCHRONIZATION